Would you drink this? When brown tap water is deemed legal and safe

 "The water is just terrible and unbearable," Fields said.
 "I can't quite understand why we have such trouble here in St. Joe."

-Concerns about water safety escalated nationwide after reports of lead poisoning from the tap water in Flint, Michigan
+Concerns about water safety escalated nationwide after reports of lead poisoning from the tap water in Flint, Michigan.
+Pediatricians say they believe children with elevated levels of lead in Flint will suffer lifelong consequences.

 In Flint, a temporary switch of the water source coincided with the high lead levels.
 Aging water pipes played a role in the lead crisis, as did the failure to add an anti-corrosive agent to protect the water.